nestauk/discovery_utils/policy_scanning/README.md

         - Speeches: The text of the speech
         - speakername = The name of the MP who gave the speech
         - speaker_id = The member_id given to the MP by Twfy (mysociety)
+        - person_id = The person_id given to the MP by Twfy (mysociety)
         - party_speaker = The party the MP who gave the speech belongs to
-        - person_id = The person_id given to the MP by Twfy (mysociety)
-        - speech_type = The type of speech given.